Michael95-m/mlops-capstone-project/README.md

 ## Services

+All these service except prefect can be started by using **docker compose** by `make start-all-services`.

 |   Service |   Port    |   Interface   |   Description |
 | --- | --- | --- | --- |
 |   mlflow_server   |   5000    |   127.0.0.1   |   MLflow experiment tracking and model registry   |